Can braces cause gum recession?

 Prevent gum recession with braces

-Although braces may cause gum recession, it is not the main reason for receding gum but oral hygiene is the primary cause.
+Although braces may cause gum recession, it is not the main reason for receding gum, oral hygiene is the primary cause.
 So if you watch your oral health and keep your gum health and also clean your teeth properly you can prevent gum recession with braces.
 You should follow all the instruction to keep your teeth clean and also refer to your dentist for cleaning at the office and prevent gum disease.

 Gum recession treatment